 During the winter, while your car is at rest, press the brake and clutch pedals every now and then, to help them stay flexible and avoid adhesions.
-Do not use the handbrake, put it on the move instead.
+Do not use the handbrake, put it on the gear instead.
 Otherwise the brake pads will rust on the brake disc.

 6. Cooling system